AdobeDocs/commerce-testing/src/pages/functional-testing-framework/commands/mftf.md

 }
 ```

+#### Defining allow-list

+Some `static-checks` allow modules to define an `allow-list`, which instruct the static check to ignore specific errors and allow checks to pass.
+All `allow-list` files must be placed in the root of the corresponding module's `Test/Mftf` folder.

+The following `static-checks` use `allow-list` files
+-   `testDependencies` as `test-dependency-allowlist`

 ### `upgrade:tests`

 When the path argument is specified, this `upgrade` command applies all the major version Functional Testing Framework upgrade scripts to a `Test Module` in the given path.